 What can I help you with?
 I specialize in writing books on Japan (and occasionally editing and/or updating other people’s books), travel writing, and Japan-related features on topics that have ranged from sustainability to craft beer and craftspeople.
+I can also help with tourism-related marketing and media projects.
 There are samples of the kind of work I do on my portfolio page and more about the clients I have worked with on my bio page.
 I also write short-form poetry and short fiction.
 I’m happy to travel on assignment and have the flexibility to do so at short notice.

 Photos?
-That’s not my thing either, unless by some miracle I accidentally manage to take a decent photo (there’s about a 1,000-to-1 chance of that).
-But, I’m more than happy to introduce you to some of the great Japan-based photographers I’ve been fortunate to have worked with and I can help source images from agencies, interviewees and other sources.
+That’s not my thing either, but I’m more than happy to introduce you to some of the great Japan-based photographers I’ve been fortunate to have worked with and I can help source images from agencies, interviewees and other sources.

 New writer?
 Student?
 School?
 If you have any questions about freelancing, becoming a writer, or anything like that, you are more than welcome to get in touch.
-I’m also happy to visit schools to do free author talks and writing workshops (for travel writing, haiku or micro fiction).
+I’ve also got some info (about freelancing from Japan) posted here and here.
+I’m happy to visit schools to do author talks and writing workshops (for travel writing, haiku or micro fiction).
 That said, I’m afraid I’m not the best person to shadow for a day; I spend most of my time either sat at my desk or out of Tokyo.
 And, no, you can’t hire me to do your journalism coursework or homework (I have been asked before!).